flyinactor91/flyinactor91.github.io/Programming/Orbit-Vis/README.md

 "that 2d projection of the orbit has always been pretty unintuitive … that unwrapping effect really helps"

+"wouldn't it be better if, in the case that the two lines overlap (red and blue), have the  red one visible instead of the blue one ?"
+- Rendering order fixed

 ## Resources

 In addition to MDN, w3s, and D3 documentation, the following sites were used: